smroid/cedar-server/building.md

 have a camera connected!) for focusing and aligning.
 Under the hamburger menu, look for Settings, and enable Full Screen.

+See below for how to set up SkySafari to work with Cedar.

 # Building from source

 If you're more adventerous, you can start with a fresh Rpi OS install and build